fintechstudios/ververica-platform-k8s-operator/README.md

 A base Helm chart is provided in [`./charts/vp-k8s-controller`](./charts/vp-k8s-controller).

-This sets up a deployment with a metrics server, RBAC policies, CRDs, and optionally an RBAC proxy.
+This sets up a deployment with a metrics server, RBAC policies, CRDs, and, optionally, an RBAC proxy for the metrics over HTTPS.

 ## Development